 Student Signature____________________________________________ Date___________________

-As a parent or legal guardian of the minor student signing above, I grant permission for my son or daughter to access networked computer services such as electronic mail and the Internet.
+As a parent or legal guardian of the minor student signing above, I grant permission for this youth to access networked computer services such as electronic mail and the Internet.
 I understand that individuals and families may be held liable for violations.
 I understand that some materials on the Internet may be objectionable, but I accept responsibility for guidance of Internet use – setting and conveying standards for my child to follow when selecting, sharing, or exploring information and media.

 Parent Signature____________________________________________ Date___________________